edgar971/personal-blog/src/pages/getting-started-with-ecto-part-1/index.md

 The `GettingStartedWithEcto.Repo` is our repository that handles our database queries.

-## Congratulations
+## Congratulations 🎉 🎉 🎉

 You have installed and configured Ecto.
-On the next tutorial we will learn how to create migrations and schemas in our Elixir application.
+On the next post, we will learn how to create migrations and schemas in our Elixir application.